ms/buildtogether.tech/src/process.md

 ## Cutting Corners

-A schedule's primary purpose is not to tell you what you're supposed to be doing on any given day, but to tell you when you should start <span i="cutting corners">cutting corners</span>.
+A schedule's primary purpose is not to tell you what you're supposed to be doing on any given day, but to tell you when you should start [% i "cutting corners" %]cutting corners[% /i %].
 Suppose that you have ten weeks in order to accomplish some task.
 Five weeks after you start, you've only done the first four weeks' worth of work.
 You have several options: